What Is Trisodium Phosphate (TSP)?

 - Paints that have a glossy sheen may lose their sheen if they come into contact with TSP.

 - Hardwoods like oak and mahogany may darken if they are cleaned with TSP.

 If you have any concerns about whether or not to use TSP on a particular surface, test a small amount in an inconspicuous area first, or use a substitute cleanser.

 TSP Bans and Availability

-Dishwasher detergents containing phosphates are banned in all 50 states, and laundry detergents are banned in a majority of states.
+TSP has long been the go-to cleaning product for most home improvement-related projects.
+However, dishwasher detergents containing phosphates are banned in all 50 states, and laundry detergents are banned in a majority of states.
 The movement toward banning phosphates includes TSP in many states.
-For retailers offering TSP in states with bans, the penalty can be high.
-In one case, a New York State home center was leveled a hefty fine after an administrative error inadvertently placed a few boxes of TSP on that retailer's shelves.
+For retailers offering TSP in states with bans, the penalty can be high, as a few major home centers have already experienced.

 The Unintended Consequences of Household Phosphate Bars.
 Iowa State University

 PubChem Compound Summary for CID 24243, Trisodium phosphate.
 National Center for Biotechnology Information, PubChem, 2005